Group Counseling

 Group Descriptions

-- Healing Through Art Expression: This 5-week group will use art and other expressive activities to learn to cope with feelings and explore personal relationships.
+Healing through Art Expression: This group will use art to help you learn to cope with feelings and explore relationships.
 No previous artistic experience is required, and all materials/supplies will be provided.

-- Self-Compassion & Mindfulness: Self-compassion is caring for ourselves as we would care for someone we love.
-Mindfulness is a practice that will help bring your awareness to the present moment and help you to manage stress and improve your overall emotional and physical well-being.
-This 5-week group will serve as an introduction to both.
+Self-Compassion & Mindfulness: Self-compassion is caring for ourselves as we would care for someone we love.
+Mindfulness is a practice that will help bring our awareness to the present moment and help you to manage stress and improve your overall emotional and physical well-being.
+This 5-week group will serve as in introduction to both.

-- Sister to Sister: This support group focuses on the needs and issues salient to African American/Black women in the college environment.
+Woman of Color (Virtual): This support group focuses on the needs and issues salient to women of color in the college environment.
+This group provides a space to connect and talk about mental and emotional wellbeing.
+Participation is welcomed by all.

 For more information, contact Dr. Michelle Castanon at (936) 294-1720 or mmc039@shsu.edu